abhimantiwari/abhimantiwari.github.io/_posts/2021-05-12-Error-while-loading-IIS-Worker-Process.md

 ```

 <br/>
 If the above output returns `Performance Counters (Disabled)`.
-It can be fixed by running the below commands as shown below.
+It can be enabled/fixed by running the below commands -
  ```ruby
  lodctr /e:PerfProc
  ```
  <br/>

-<p>To ensure that Performance Counters has been Enabled, run the below command, and see if the Performance counter is enabled now (as shown below).
-If so, you can reload the IIS and see if worker process is loading fine now. </p>
+<p>To ensure that Performance Counters has been Enabled now, run the below command, and see if the Performance counter is enabled now (as shown below).
+If so, restart IIS (Internet Information Services) Manager and load Worker Processes to see if it's loading fine now. </p>

 ```ruby
 lodctr /q:PerfProc